ddavidmelo/Raspberry-Pi-Zero/Setup Captive Portal/README.md

     RewriteCond %{REQUEST_FILENAME} !-f
     RewriteRule . index.html [L]

-**7.** To enable the DHCP server to wlan0 [our APP], you will need to give it a range of IP addresses and DNS to hand out and
+**7.** To enable the DHCP server to wlan0 [our AP], you will need to give it a range of IP addresses and DNS to hand out and redirect everything to our http server:

 ``` sudo nano /etc/dnsmasq.conf ```